Skip to content

 The difference between hair breakage and hair loss

-What lots of people mistake for hair loss is actually hair breakage – rather than your hair shedding from the root, the hair shaft snaps causing more shedding and your hair to look thinner and frizzier.
+What lots of people mistake for hair loss is actually hair breakage.
+Rather than your hair shedding from the root, the hair shaft snaps — causing more shedding, and making your hair look thinner and frizzier.
 This is where the wrong brush can make things much worse.

-When your hair is damaged, your hair cuticle is weakened.
-The cuticle is the outermost layer of the hair shaft — a protective coating made of flat, overlapping cells.
+When your hair is damaged, the hair cuticle is weakened.
+The cuticle is the outermost layer of the hair shaft: a protective coating made of flat, overlapping cells.
 When hair is healthy, these cells lie flat and smooth, protecting the inner layers from damage.

-But when hair is exposed to heat styling, bleaching, chemical treatments, or rough brushing, the cuticle becomes lifted, cracked, or worn away.
+However, when your hair is exposed to heat styling, bleaching, chemical treatments, or rough brushing, the cuticle becomes lifted, cracked, or worn away.
 This makes the hair weaker, more porous, and prone to snapping, particularly when brushing or when your hair is wet.

-Breakage typically happens mid-shaft or near the ends and is caused by external damage, whereas true hair loss begins from the follicle.
-Understanding this difference is vital — because while we can’t always stop natural shedding, we can prevent breakage with the right care.
+Breakage typically happens mid-shaft, or near the ends, and is caused by external damage; whereas true hair loss begins from the follicle.
+Understanding this difference is vital — because while we can’t always stop natural shedding, we can prevent breakage with the right care and gentle brushing.

 Avoiding brushing might feel like a protective move, but it can actually be worse for your hair overall.
 Brushing is essential for: